Download 4K wallpapers for your Windows PC - MSPoweruser

 To apply and change to the most appropriate color, based on the current wallpaper, go to Customize > Colors > Automatically select a primary color from the background.

-You can download the Street Views PREMIUM theme pack from this link.
+You can download the Wish You Were Here PREMIUM theme pack from this link.

 via Walkingcat